 Thank you for your interest in fostering for HSHV!
 We appreciate your support.

-We are currently offering in person Foster Volunteer Orientations on select Thursday evenings.
+We are currently offering in person Foster Volunteer Orientations on a monthly basis.
 Please note that we are especially in need of fosters who have experience with bottle baby kittens and with adult dogs who have special requirements (for example dog reactive, needing behavior modification, or basic manners training).

 To see animals in need of fostering visit our Available Foster Animals page.

 If you would like more information on fostering, please contact email@example.com.
 Thank you!

 Whom can you help?